Enter the Boardroom with Nurole

 office block

-Episode 6 - Evolving board dynamics in growing companies with Neil Thompson
+6. Neil Thompson - Evolving board dynamics in growing companies

 As a former Microsoft VP, Neil Thompson’s journey to the boardroom began with the company’s meteoric rise.
 Now, as a non-executive director at Keyword Studios, Neil explains how cultural and strategic consistency in the boardroom drives commercial growth.